International arrivals with a visa requirement. Do you need a visa to travel to Slovakia?

 The national visa may be issued min. for 120 days and with maximum validity of 1 year.

-- a certificate of studies or a letter of acceptance from the relevant educational institution,
+- original letter of acceptance from the relevant educational institution

-- a document indicating the date and means of transport to the Slovak Republic.
+- document indicating the date and means of transport to the Slovak Republic.

 We recommend paying special attention when gathering your criminal record extract, as this document has a limited time validity.

-What is the difference between a Schengen visa and National visa?
+Need a visa ?
+What is the difference between a Schengen visa and National visa :

 Schengen Visa (Type C) - you are not able to apply for a Residency Permit with this type of visa